derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/visualisation/readme.md

 To fulfil visualization need 2,4 and 5 completely, we have developed a mobile app solution with following features.

-We have used **React-Native framework** for cross-platform mobile app development and you can find the source code for the app here [App](https://github.com/derlehner/DigitalTwin_Airquality_For_Covid_Risk_Assessment/tree/development/applications/visualisation/App)
+We have used **React-Native framework** for cross-platform mobile app development and you can find the source code for the app here [App](https://github.com/derlehner/IndoorAirQuality_DigitalTwin_Exemplar/tree/main/applications/visualisation/App)

-**Prerequisites:**
+#### Prerequisites:

-Set up the React Native development environment by following the instructions from [link](https://reactnative.dev/docs/environment-setup).
+Set up the React Native development environment by following the instructions from [environment setup](https://reactnative.dev/docs/environment-setup).
 We have used the following operating systems and ide tools for app development.

 Development OS-Windows